Mongol invasion of the Khwarazmian Empire: Early movements

-The Khwarezm Shah and his advisers assumed that the Mongols would invade through the Dzungarian Gate, the natural mountain pass in between their (now conquered) Khara-Khitai and Khwarezm Empires.
-One option for the Khwarezm defence was to advance beyond the towns of the Syr Darya and block the Dzungarian Gate with an army, since it would take Genghis many months to gather his army in Mongolia and advance through the pass after winter had passed.
-A Mongol force under Chagatai and Ogedei soon descended onto Otrar from either the Altai Mountains to the north or the Dzungarian Gate and immediately started laying siege to it.
+The Khwarazmshah and his advisers assumed that the Mongols would invade through the Dzungarian Gate, the natural mountain pass in between their (now conquered) Qara-Khitai and Khwarazmian empires.
+One option for the Khwarazmian defence was to advance beyond the towns of the Syr Darya and block the Dzungarian Gate with an army, since it would take Genghis Khan many months to gather his army in Mongolia and advance through the pass after winter had passed.
+A Mongol force under Chagatai and Ögedei soon descended onto Otrar from either the Altai Mountains to the north or the Dzungarian Gate and immediately started laying siege to it.
 Rashid Al-Din stated that Otrar had a garrison of 20,000 while Juvayni claimed 60,000 (horsemen and militia), though like the army figures given in most medieval chronicles, these numbers should be treated with caution and are probably exaggerated by an order of magnitude considering the size of the city.

 Unlike most of the other cities, Otrar did not surrender after little fighting, nor did its governor march its army out into the field to be destroyed by the numerically superior Mongols.
 Instead the garrison remained on the walls and resisted stubbornly, holding out against many attacks.
-The siege proceeded for five months without results, until a traitor within the walls (Qaracha) who felt no loyalty to the Shah or Inalchuq opened the gates to the Mongols; the prince's forces managed to storm the now unsecured gate and slaughter the majority of the garrison.
-The citadel, holding the remaining one-tenth of the garrison, held out for another month, and was only taken after heavy Mongol casualties.
+The siege proceeded for five months without results, until a traitor within the walls (Qaracha) who felt no loyalty to the Shah or Inalchuq opened the gates to the Mongols; the princes' forces managed to storm the now unsecured gate and slaughter the majority of the garrison.
+The citadel, holding the remaining one-tenth of the garrison, held out for another month and was only taken after heavy Mongol casualties.
 Inalchuq held out until the end, even climbing to the top of the citadel in the last moments of the siege to throw down tiles at the oncoming Mongols and slay many of them in close quarters combat.
 Genghis killed many of the inhabitants, enslaved the rest, and executed Inalchuq.